the78mole/rtsp2jpeg-http-get/README.md

 # rtsp2jpeg-http-get

-> Serve a single JPEG snapshot of an RTSP(S) camera stream on HTTP GET – minimal, memory-efficient, and docker-ready.
+> Serve a single JPEG snapshot of one or more RTSP(S) camera streams on HTTP GET – minimal, memory-efficient, and docker-ready.

 ## 🚀 Features